 It might be surprising to know but, most of the HPV infections are harm-free and flush out of the body within a short period of time, without any treatment.
 The average life of new cervical HPV infections is up to 8 months.
 Usually most of the new infections clear within 1-2 years.
 Even the persistent or repetitive infections are cleared eventually without any therapy; however, the viral DNA may remain in the body which means a person can be asymptomatic but the virus is still active in the body and therefore, it is said to be an incurable infection.

 There are numerous herbal and nutritional supplements in market that claims to cure the infection but the reality is opposite.
 No vitamin, no herb or mineral has proven to be an effective cure for human papilloma virus.
 Therefore, one should not fall for such so called “magical products” and it’s better to consult doctor or pharmacist before using them.
-A person can prevent HPV through legally approved preventive vaccines but there are no FDA approved “curable vaccines” for HPV as yet.
+A person can prevent HPV through legally approved preventive vaccines but there are no FDA-Cleared “curable vaccines” for HPV as yet.
 Therefore it is highly recommended to maintain adequate caution in maintaining sexual encounters with strangers.